Create a single directory

 mkdir

-Create one or more directories; use -p
+Create one or more directories.
+Use -p

-to also create parent directories.
+to also create parent directories automatically.

-mkdir new_folder # create a single directory
+# Create a single directory

-mkdir -p ~/projects/app/src # create parent dirs as needed
+# Create parent directories as needed

-mkdir -m 755 backups # set permissions on creation
+mkdir -m 755 backups

 touch

-touch file1.txt # create or update timestamp
+# Create or update timestamp

-touch -a log.txt # update access time only
+# Update access time only

-touch -m -t 202501010000 report.md # set mod time to 2025-01-01 00:00
+touch -m -t 202501010000 report.md

 cp

 Copy files or directories.
-Flags: -r
+Common flags: -r

 (recursive), -i